-Your Israel Resource Cards can be a helpful guide to come up with some facts.
+The Israel Resource Cards can be a helpful guide to come up with some facts.
 Ask your Israeli friends for suggestions, or use a few of these:

 - > News fact: Israel is the only country in the world that entered the 21st century with a net gain in its number of trees.

 - > News fact: Voicemail technology was developed in Israel.

 - > Sports fact: In 2014, Israel's Maccabi basketball team won the European championships for the sixth time.

 - > Weather fact: When it gets very,

-very hot in Israel, people call it "a
+very hot in Israel, people sometimes

-hamsin."
-Hamsin is the Arabic word
+call it "a hamsin."
+Hamsin is the

-for "50" and it refers to 50 degrees
+Arabic word for "50" and it refers

-celsius or 122 degrees fahrenheit!

-It doesn't really get that hot, but it

-sure feels like it sometimes!
+to the 50 degrees of Pentecost

+for Egyptian Christians, similar to

+Judaism's 50 days of the omer.
+It is

+during these 50 days in Egypt each

+spring that southern winds blow

+sandy, desert air making it very hot

+indeed!